jeff4/bionotes.github.io/index.md

 * *Hexoses* are 6-carbon sugars such as glucose, fructose, mannose, and galactose.
 	* **Glucose** are 6-carbon sugars that can take the form of straight carbon chains or rings in chair configuration.
 The ring consists of 5 carbons and an oxygen; the 6th carbon hangs off of the ring at the 5-carbon.
 	* Glucose comes in [both &#945;- and &#946;-isomers](https://www.worldofmolecules.com/3D/what-is-the-difference-between-alpha-and-beta-glucose.html) which convert to each other readily in aqeous solution and are in equilibrium.
+* Dehydration synthesis reactions connects monosaccharides into disaccharides, oligosaccharides, and polysaccharides via [glycosidic linkages](https://en.wikipedia.org/wiki/Glycosidic_bond)

+#### Polysaccharides
+* Whereas proteins are ultimately a linear chain of amino acids, monosaccharides can bond in many branching ways to form polysaccharides.
+* Starch
+* Glycogen
+* Cellulose
+* Chemically modified carbs which have undergone redox reactions and/or had functional groups like phosphate, amino, or N-acteyl gropus added.
+Cartilage and chitin.

+### Lipids and phospholipids - p.
+56

 ## Chapter 4: Macromolecules II - Nucleic Acids (p.
 62-76)
 *